jtang613/GhidrAssist/README.md

 * CodeBrowser -> File -> Configure -> Miscellaneous -> Enable GhidrAssist.
 * CodeBrowser -> Tools -> GhidraAssist Settings.
 * Ensure the RLHF and RAG database paths are appropriate for your environment.
 * Point the API host to your preferred API provider and set the API key.
+* (Optional) In the Analysis Options tab, set the Reasoning Effort level (None/Low/Medium/High) for models that support extended thinking.
 * Open GhidrAssist with the GhidrAssist option in the Windows menu and start exploring.

 ## LLM Setup